 Maybe “we are what we see”.
 In other words if the individual colours we see are internal then our overall vision is internal.
 It’d be like our sense of self within our head is where our memory is located while our perception is actually our consciousness that is being continuously sculpted down to reflect reality.
 It takes less than a second for light from the horizon to reach your eyes so the difference between a 3D and 2D world are a few nanoseconds.

 As I reach out to a photo on a wall, my hand is the same size as it and it looks like I can grab it without reaching any further.
 I would fail if I tried because they’re separated by a material distance and there’s a discrepancy between my vision and solid reality.
 Objects don’t physically contract but what if it’s not just an illusion and they really do visually contract as they move away from you because our representation of it exists in our own mind.
 Our retinas are less than a centimetre yet our sentient view appears relatively larger and magnified in comparison.
 My hand really would be right beside the painting in terms of the photons in my perception.
 Visually speaking objects in our field of view are made of empty space because touch and sight are separate senses.
 Touch is made of atoms while sight is made of photons and luckily they just so happen to coincide.
 A way of thinking about the problem from this vantage point is that your consciousness is beyond the horizon behind everything you see.
 A shadow gets bigger the further it travels so for objects to get smaller then that would imply that actually you were somehow the shadow and the light source is behind your perception of objects rather than reflecting off them from in front.
 Receding objects appear to get smaller because it might be your visual screen that gets bigger.
-It’d be where the light is blocked by the rear of the object and you see it’s shadow being cast in the form of colours.
+It’d be where the multidirectional light is blocked by the rear of the object like a polarised lens and you see its straight shadow being cast in the form of colours.
 For example in the textbook reflection works by the object absorbing all non-reflected colours.
 In my analogy above that would correspond to the colour we do see being passed directly through the object while the rest are blocked.
 The light bulb is itself in your mind!